dreamtraveller1314/Castle-of-Shadows/README.md

 https://youtu.be/jG5AHlxNa_E

-Castle of Shadows is a 2D pixel-art puzzle adventure about escaping the darkness within your own mind.
+Castle of Shadows is a 2D pixel-art adventure about escaping the darkness within your own mind.

 You awaken trapped in a mysterious castle where the only way forward is to answer questions about mental health.
-Explore, solve riddles, collect clues, and uncover the truth behind the shadows.

 ## Gameplay
 Move: WASD